OpenTechSchool-Brussels/generative-art-with-processing/Adding-a-dimension.markdown

 ##c) Using libraries

 One last thing before letting you go: using libraries.
-There is one very simple one that create some arcball kind of camera which is great for visualisation.
+There is one very simple one that create some arcball kind of camera which is great for visualization.
 This library is called peasycam.
 Lucky for you, it's incredibly simple.
 In the menu, click on *Sketch->Import Library->Add Library*.
 Then filter your research by typing "peasycam".
 Click to install it and bam, you're done.
-You can look at one example by clicking in the meny on File->Example and moving down to "contributed" library.
+You can look at one example by clicking in the menu on File->Example and moving down to "contributed" library.

 First you need to import the library in your sketch (before you just downloaded it as data) by adding `import peasy.*` on top of your file.
 Then you need to create a PeasyCam object at the root of your sketch, like you would for any other global object.
 And last you have to create the object.

 You have two ways of doing so.
-Either the simple `new PeasyCam(this, dist);` which aim the camera at the center of the wolrd (0,0,0).
+Either the simple `new PeasyCam(this, dist);` which aim the camera at the center of the world (0,0,0).
 The parameter `this` refers to your sketch (don't fret too much about it, just put `this`) and `dist`, a number defining the distance of the camera from the center.
 The longer function reuse some parameters we discussed while defining the `camera()` function: `new PeasyCam(this, lookAtX, lookAtY, lookAtZ, dist);`.
 Not only do you define the distance, but also where you are looking at.

 Below is an example of such camera: